Denny Hulme: Death

-A favourite event of Hulme's was the Bathurst 1000, held at the famous Mount Panorama track in Australia.
-In the 1992 event he was driving a semi-works supported BMW M3 for Benson & Hedges Racing when after complaining over the car-to-pits radio of blurred vision (originally thought to be because of the heavy rain) Hulme suffered a massive heart attack at the wheel whilst driving along the high-speed Conrod Straight.
+A favourite event of Hulme's was the Bathurst 1000, held at the Mount Panorama track in Australia.
+In the 1992 event he was driving a semi-works supported BMW M3 for Benson & Hedges Racing when, after complaining over the car-to-pits radio of blurred vision, originally thought to be because of the heavy rain, Hulme suffered a massive heart attack at the wheel whilst driving along the high-speed Conrod Straight.
 After veering into the wall on the left side of the track at about 140 mi/h, he managed to bring the car to a relatively controlled stop sliding against the safety railing and concrete wall on the right side of the track.
 When marshals reached the scene, they found Hulme still strapped in.
 He was taken from the car straight to Bathurst Hospital where he was officially pronounced dead.

 According to his sister Anita, Hulme's health began deteriorating after the death of his 21-year-old son, Martin Clive, on Christmas Day, 1988, at Lake Rotoiti in the Bay of Plenty.
 "He was so upset after Martin’s death", says Anita.
 "He used to go and sit in the cemetery.
 I know that he died of a broken heart".